Aryagorjipour/SmartJApp/README.md

 Welcome to the SmartJ world.
 Here is some informarion about SmartJ and the guild for using this application.

 ## SmartJ
-SmartJ is an IP that contains all of Smart Groups and its developers which is written in Java language. for more information you can check our group website or developer website.
+SmartJ is an IP written and developed by SmartUs Group developers in Java.
+For more information, you can check our group website or developer website.

 ## Folder Structure